A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Abstract

 \section{Abstract}

 Harnessing parallelism in seemingly sequential models is a central challenge for modern machine learning.
-Several approaches have been proposed for evaluating sequential processes in parallel using fixed-point methods, like Newton, Picard, and Jacobi iterations.
+Several approaches have been proposed for evaluating sequential processes in parallel using iterative fixed-point methods, like Newton, Picard, and Jacobi iterations.
 In this work, we show that these methods can be understood within a common framework based on linear dynamical systems (LDSs), where different iteration schemes arise naturally as approximate linearizations of a nonlinear recursion.
-This unifying view highlights shared principles behind these techniques and clarifies when particular fixed-point methods are most likely to be effective.
-By bridging diverse algorithms through the language of LDSs, our framework provides a clearer theoretical foundation for parallelizing sequential models and points toward new opportunities for efficient and scalable computation.
+Moreover, we theoretically analyze the rates of convergence of these methods, and we verify the predictions of this theory with several case studies.
+This unifying framework highlights shared principles behind these techniques and clarifies when particular fixed-point methods are most likely to be effective.
+By bridging diverse algorithms through the language of LDSs, the framework provides a clearer theoretical foundation for parallelizing sequential models and points toward new opportunities for efficient and scalable computation.